 Step 1: Disconnect the P-Trap Assembly

-Unscrew one end of the trap from the drain tailpiece or the garbage disposal, using a pair of channel-lock pliers to loosen the slip nut.
+Unscrew one end of the trap from the drain tailpiece or the garbage disposal, using a pair of tongue-and-groove pliers to loosen the slip nut.
 Unscrew the other end from the waste trap arm leading to the branch drain in the wall.
 Remove the trap carefully because it's full of water.
 Tip it into a bucket or take it outside to empty it.
 When you're done, disassemble the rest of the P-trap assembly.
 Stuff a rag into the opening of the drain pipe in the wall to prevent sewer gasses from flowing into the room.

-Step 2 Disconnect and Remove the Garbage Disposal
+Step 2: Disconnect and Remove the Garbage Disposal (Kitchen Sinks Only)

 Step 3: Remove the Drain Assembly

-Unscrew the drain tailpiece, using a pair of channel-lock pliers.
-Loosen the drain assembly mounting, then unscrew and remove the nut by hand.
+Unscrew the drain tailpiece, using pliers.
+Loosen the drain assembly mounting nut, then unscrew and remove the nut by hand.
 Tap the strainer (or garbage disposal mounting bracket) upward, using a hammer, to loosen the putty seal, then pull the assembly out of the drain opening from above.

 Step 4: Disconnect the Faucet (Optional)